-This procurement is subject to this requirement and the details will be set out in Section 4: Evaluation Methodology of the Bidder Pack - Procurement Specific document.
+This procurement is subject to this requirement and the details will be set out in Section 2 (Specification of requirements) and section 4 (Evaluation Methodology) of part 2 of the Bidder Pack - Procurement Specific document.

 The Public Services (Social Value) Act 2012 requires the Authority to consider from initial requirement and throughout the procurement life-cycle, how the procurement could improve the social, economic and environmental well-being of the relevant area, with a view to securing that improvement.